2. Beloved (1987)

 On the way to and from the carnival,

-Sethe sees that their three shadows look like they are holding hands. the
+Sethe sees that their three shadows look like they are holding hands.
+“They were not holding hands, but their shadows were.”

-figures of the shadows holding hands, Sethe sees a symbol of a future the three
+This figures of the shadows holding hands, Sethe sees a symbol of a future

-of them could have together.
-For once, Sethe is thinking of the future, and the
+the three of them could have together.
+For once, Sethe is thinking of the

 life with Paul D and the two girls.
 She believes she can take care of all of

-out of the water, and, exhausted, she rests all day and all night by a mulberry
+walks out of the water and exhausted, she rests all day and all night by a mulberry

-to the yard of 124, where she sits on a tree stump.
-Her skin is new, like a
+walk to the yard of 124, where she sits on a tree stump.
+Her skin is

 Coming home from the carnival, Sethe,